Flames beat Oilers 9-5 despite Draisaitl’s hat trick

 The Flames then surged in front on goals 16 seconds apart.

+“We’ve spent the last five weeks or so trying to improve certain areas of our game, and I thought we got away from it tonight and we paid the price,” said Oilers coach Jay Woodcroft, who is 13-7-2 since taking over for Dave Tippett.
+“That stings.
+It’s nine even-strength goals against.
+Not good enough.”

-NOTES: Noah Hanifin played his 500th NHL game.
+NOTES: Gaudreau and Lindholm are tied for the NHL lead at plus-49.
+Tkachuk is fourth at plus-42. … Noah Hanifin played his 500th NHL game.
 At 25 years, 60 days, he’s the fifth-youngest defenseman in NHL history to reach the milestone and youngest since 1994. … Flames center Ryan Carpenter made his debut after being acquired from Chicago at Monday’s trade deadline.
 He centered a line with Milan Lucic and Trevor Lewis.

 UP NEXT